CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/password_policies.md

 1.  **Yes** - Default.
 1. No.

+!!! info ""
-!> To prevent unauthorized access to the system, we recommend setting user authentication on the OS.
+    To prevent unauthorized access to the system, we recommend setting user authentication on the OS.

 | WMI Setting name | Values | Locked by SVP |
 |:---|:---|:---|